stephanieraymos/python-training/README.md

 #### [OS library](https://www.geeksforgeeks.org/os-module-python-examples/): Provides functions for interacting with the operating system.

+Part of standard library; no need to install.

 #### [Requests library](https://realpython.com/python-requests/): Used to make web requests.

 `pip install requests`